 Person of Interest

-When it comes to true story movies, especially those which are based on a murder such as "The Pastor's Wife", my lack of knowledge over the actual crimes involved is often a benefit as I have no prejudices based on media reports.
-It also allows me to judge one of these true story movies as more of a drama rather than a dramatization of what may or may not have happened.
+When it comes to true story movies, especially those which are based on a murder such as "The Pastor's Wife", my lack of knowledge over the actual crimes being dramatised often ends up a benefit as I have no prejudices based on media reports.
+It also allows me to judge one of these true crime movies as more of a drama rather than a dramatization of what may or may not have happened.
 Having said all that, I have to say that whilst "The Pastor's Wife" has a natural interest factor due to the nature of the murder it has flaws when it comes to how it tells the story.